Bureau of Immigration Bicutan Detention Center

 The Bureau of Immigration Bicutan Detention Center (BI–Bicutan) is the principal immigration detention center administered by the Bureau of Immigration of the Philippines.
 Located inside Camp Bagong Diwa, in Lower Bicutan, Taguig, the facility is known internally as the Warden Facility and Protection Unit (WFPU).
-However, in press releases and public statements, the Bureau variously refers to the facility as being a "jail", "warden facility" or "detention center".
+However, in press releases and public statements, the Bureau variously refers to the facility as a "jail", "warden facility" or "detention center".
 The function of the facility is to hold foreign detainees who are awaiting deportation, for example, because they have pending criminal cases, or because they are accused of having overstayed their visas.

 Perennially overcrowded, it has been accused of widespread human rights abuses and has been compared to a gulag by The Manila Times.
 As an administrative detention center, there is no constitutional right to bail from BI–Bicutan, and some detainees have spent upwards of ten years there, neither convicted of a crime nor deported from the country.

 Foundation

 The Philippine government only became interested in regulating the length of stay of all aliens during the American colonial period.
 In 1932, an immigration detention center was built on Engineer Island, now known as Baseco.
 In March 1955, more than 100 Chinese detainees staged a hunger strike there.
 The Engineer Island Detention Center closed on 14 June 1975, and the 22 detainees were detained instead at Fort Bonifacio.

-The site of the current BI–Bicutan was built during the regime of Ferdinand Marcos as a political prison; Camp Bagong Diwa housed many units of political prisoners under Marcos.
+The site of the current BI–Bicutan was built during the regime of Ferdinand Marcos as a political prison; Camp Bagong Diwa housed many political prisoners under Marcos.
 After the collapse of the Marcos regime, incoming President Corazon Aquino began to free the political prisoners held at the camp.
 BI–Bicutan has fulfilled its current role since at least May 1999, when the Bureau of Immigration detained Ma Jing, a Chinese national, there, and the Supreme Court of the Philippines upheld the detention center's role as legal.
 By 2002, it already had a population of 140 detainees.

 Located inside Camp Bagong Diwa, in Lower Bicutan, Taguig, the facility has since its founding been known internally variously as the Warden Facility and Protection Unit (WFPU) and the BI Warden Facility (BIWF).
 In its press releases and public statements, the Bureau variously refers to the facility as being a "jail", "warden facility" or "detention center", sometimes using multiple descriptions in the same statement.